vinodkd/guts/src/book/01_size.md

 One break from the normal way of using Legos, though: code legos are indeed stacked one block at a time, but by sticking each block __under__ the one that's already in place, not on top.
 That way, program 6 gets built in the order we read it, not from the last statement upwards.

 But that was just a _Sequence_.
-Let's try adding in some ...
+Let's try some ...

 ### Selection